Phillips 66 PSX

 Primary demands

-- Execute plan to sell the German and Austrian JET retail business
+- Execute the announced plan to sell the German and Austrian JET retail business

-- Commit to ambitious refining EBITDA/bbl targets in line with VLO and MPC
+- Commit to refining EBITDA per barrel in line with Valero and Marathon on a like-for-like basis

-- Add new independent directors and review executive leadership
+- Add new independent directors and conduct a review of executive leadership

 KPIs cited